 Dicotyledoneae is commonly referred as a dicots plants.
 They are flowering plants, mostly grows into herbs, shrubs, and trees with the seed containing two cotyledons and the venation pattern of their leaves includes radiating from a central main vein.
 Some common examples are figs, eucalyptus trees, potato, tomato, hibiscus, etc. There are around 200,000 species of dicotyledonous or dicots plants.

-To learn more about the classification of plants, visit Byju’s.
+To learn more about the plants and its classification, visit BYJU’S.

 Practise This Question